Trusted WordPress tutorials, when you need them most.

 Changing the WordPress search filters

 To remove any of these filters, just click on its ‘X’ button.
-If you want to add more filters, then simply type their names into the field.
+And if you want to add more filters, then simply type their names into the field.

 Searching WordPress tags using SearchWP

-When you are happy with these settings, scroll to the ‘Form Style’ section.
+When you are happy with these settings, you can move on to the ‘Form Style’ section.

 Here, you can choose between different form styles, add a border, and change the font size.